RICE In-Depth

 Our server has many nationalities and communities represented with different ideas, beliefs, and/or linguistic customs.

 Give the benefit of the doubt to people who are leaving feedback, and ask for clarification if necessary.
-But people attacking or disrespecting videos or editing opinions is NOT acceptable and WILL have ramifications: both from the event and the server as a whole.
+People attacking or disrespecting videos or editing opinions is NOT acceptable and WILL have ramifications: both from the event and the server as a whole.

 Differences of opinions, beliefs, goals, and techniques will occur and debating or discussing these things is absolutely okay and encouraged!
 But respect each other and do not ignore, debase, insult, or disrespect someone just because they are voicing an opinion you do not agree with.